AlexandrKhabarov/scylla-benchmark/README.md

 ## Steps

-### To build docker image with YCSB client to be able to use it in benchmarking in k8s cluster.
+### Build docker image with YCSB client to be able to use it in benchmarking in k8s cluster.

 ```bash
 export $DOCKER_USER_NAME=<docker user name>